 Disability status.
 The share of the population living with at least one disability is 8% in Atherton, which is the same as in San Mateo County.
 This has changed little over time, as the population was 7% in 2012.
-There are no census tracts in the town with a share of the population living with a disability above 10%.
+This has changed little over time, as the population was 7% in 2012.
+The three most common types of disabilities among those Atherton residents who indicated they were disabled are ambulatory difficulties (4.5%), cognitive difficulties (3.0%) and hearing difficulties (3.0%). no census tracts in the town with a share of the population living with a disability above 10%.
 Geographic concentrations of people living with a disability may indicate the area has ample access to services, amenities, and transportation that support this population.